MQVlab_logo

 08/2024 The lab receives a Startup Grant from D2R

-04/2024 Mathieu QV is awarded a FRQS J1 career scholarship
+04/2024 Mathieu is awarded a FRQS J1 career scholarship

 Funding

-The lab is supported by a Next Generation of Scientists Award from the Cancer Research Society, an Early career researchers competition in genomics – human health Award from Génome Québec, a Research Scholars Junior 1 scholarship from FRQS, as well as startup funds from the Université de Sherbrooke and CRCHUS.
+The lab is supported by a Next Generation of Scientists Award from the Cancer Research Society, an Early career researchers competition in genomics – human health Award from Génome Québec, a Research Scholars Junior 1 scholarship from FRQS, a Canadian Cancer Society Disruptive Innovation Grant, a 100% sarcoma grant from C17/ Sarcoma Research Canada/Childhood Cancer Canada, a Discovery Grant from NSERC, as well as startup funds from the Université de Sherbrooke, CRCHUS and D2R.

 funding